raymondyou97/PersonalWebsite/content/posts/2020-06-14-Creating-personal-webserver-website-1.md

   - "Nginx"
   - "DigitalOcean"
   - "NameCheap"
-description: "How to create and host a personal website like mine!"
+description: "How to create and host a personal website like mine!
+Part 1/3"
 socialImage: ""
 ---